kson1128/weather/README.md

-# Weather Temperature Tracker
+# Weather Tracker

-Weather Temperature Tracker
+Weather Tracker
-The Weather Temperature Tracker is a web application built using Next.js and React that allows users to track outdoor temperature in real-time and view historical temperature data.
+The Weather Tracker is a web application built using Next.js and React that allows users to track outdoor temperature in real-time and view historical temperature data.

 This application utilizes the following technologies: